Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 The earth rumbles ominously underfoot.
 Select a tile within range.
-Make an Agility attack against all creatures in a 10 foot radius centered at that tile.
+Make an Agility attack against all creatures in a 2 tile radius centered at that tile.
 If you hit, knock them prone.
 This is a ground effect, and does not affect creatures with flying or who are suffering from the aloft condition.

 ### Wrath of the Earth - Miracle